adielBm/math-archive/Graph Theory/Tree.md

 4. Find the **smallest number in the list** which is *not* in **the sequence**, and also the **first number in the the sequence**.
 Add an edge to the tree connecting the nodes whose labels correspond to those numbers.
 5. Delete the first of those numbers from **the list** and the second from **the sequence**.
 This leaves a smaller **list** and a shorter **sequence**.
 Then return to **step 3**.

-## Prüfer Sequence from Labeled Tree
+## Labeled Tree to Prüfer Sequence
 Given a finite labeled tree, it is possible to generate a Prüfer sequence corresponding to that tree.

 Let $T$ be a labeled tree of order $n$, where the labels are assigned the values $1$ to $n$.